ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 [[= include_file('code_samples/recent_activity/config/append_to_services.yaml') =]]
 ```

-Here is an example of a `PostActivityListLoadEvent` subscriber which loads the related object when it's a `App\MyFeature\MyFeature`, and attaches it to the log entry:
+Here is an example of a `PostActivityListLoadEvent` subscriber which loads the related object when it's an `App\MyFeature\MyFeature`, and attaches it to the log entry:

 ``` php
 [[= include_file('code_samples/recent_activity/src/EventSubscriber/MyFeaturePostActivityListLoadEventSubscriber.php') =]]